 It has become increasingly popular for students to participate in internships to receive academic credit towards their college graduation.
 In fact, some universities actually require students to participate in internships or co-ops in order to graduate with their degrees.
 If this is the case, be ready to roll up your sleeves and fill out some forms.
 Each university will have their own guidelines and paperwork.
 It is important to stay connected and follow up with your intern on this process to meet all necessary deadlines.

-Because interns from different programs do not often get to meet one another, one way to connect them is to ask your current intern to write a short letter to the next intern with helpful tips.
-This is a great way to offboard your intern and also help onboard your future intern to a similar position.
+Because interns from different cohorts do not often meet one another, one way to connect them is to ask your current intern to write a short letter to the next intern with helpful tips.
+This is a great way to offboard your intern and also help onboard a future intern to a similar position.

 In cases where there is an ongoing project, we encourage you to help organize your intern’s work to be easily transferred to the next intern.
 This is also an excellent time to take an inventory of what has been done on said project and make any adjustments.

-Lastly, as your intern finishes at your company, make sure to get all their personal contact info.
-Try to keep in touch with them in case of future job openings and also see the exciting things they are up to.
+Lastly, as your intern completes their internship, make sure to get all their personal contact info.
+Try to keep in touch with them in case of future job openings and to see the exciting things they are up to.
 If you use Symba to manage your internship program, one great way to stay in touch is by enabling Symba’s Alumni Feature to keep the conversation going for years to come.

 As a company, you spent quality time investing in your intern’s personal growth and success.
 It is important to say goodbye to your intern effectively and be a part of their continued success.
 Check out these 5 Steps to Stay Connected with Your Interns for more information on how to engage with your intern alumni.